 And to be honest, I find that encouraging.
 Sure, I want to know what God's plan is for my life and my childrens' lives.
 I want to know exactly how my children having various special needs brings God glory.

 Wanna learn more about Ruth and how her unstoppable spirit can be applicable to your own life?
-I highly recommend The 5 Habits of a Woman Who Doesn’t Quit by Nicki Koziarz. 🙂
+I highly recommend The 5 Habits of a Woman Who Doesn't Quit by Nicki Koziarz, based on Ruth. 🙂